UTSCC09/project-horizon/kube/README.md

 	--role=roles/storage.admin
 ```

-## Scalling
+## Scaling

-Most of the scalling was configured on the website.
+Most of the scaling was configured on the website.

 ```sh
 kubectl scale deployment hello-app --replicas=3